King David’s Secret

 at the blast of breath from your nostrils.

 Where exactly is God’s temple?
 (David didn’t build a temple for God; his son, Solomon, did that.)
 Did smoke really rise from God’s nostrils and fire and burning coals come out of His mouth?
 Does God have nostrils or a mouth?
 Did God really mount cherubim and fly on the wings of the wind?
 Does the wind have wings?
-We don’t read about hailstones or lightning in any of the stories about David.
 Did God shoot arrows?
 Were the valleys of the sea exposed and the foundations of the earth laid bare for David?
 In a word: no.

-Obviously, this is a psalm, a song that David sung, an artistic expression in which he took artistic license to acknowledge that it was God who saved him and protected him from his enemies.
+Obviously, this is a psalm, a song that David wrote, that is embellished with artistic expression.
+He used artistic license to express his gratitude toward God who saved him and protected him from his enemies.

 When Nathan, the prophet, put all the pieces of the puzzle together and confronted him, David turned to God.
 Psalm 51 was David’s response to God, confessing his sin, asking for mercy and for God’s cleansing.